-Just an hour from the city centre, Karioitahi is something of a hidden gem, even to many Aucklanders.
+Just an hour south from the city centre, Karioitahi is something of a hidden gem, even to many Aucklanders.
 There’s so much to do here – horse riding, surfing, blokarting, paragliding, hang gliding and 4 wheel driving.
 If you’d rather keep it chilled out, take a walk and leave the action behind, or go fishing with the locals.

 On your way there or back, explore nearby Waiuku Forest, with a range of tracks, trails and recreational activities, or drive to the end of Awhitu Peninsula and climb the Manukau Heads Lighthouse.